knajjars/rumi-app-backend/README.md

 # Rumi App (server)

-API for a side project where users can search and apply for student apartments in Costa Rica.
+API for a side project where users can search and apply for student apartments
 ## Stack used

 - TypeScript